MDropsy/Challenge--Data-Analysis/README.md

     Finally, a 3D scatter plot was graphed showing the combined relation of the house area and the surface of the land with the houses price. ![](https://raw.githubusercontent.com/MDropsy/Challenge--Data-Analysis/master/Images/3D_regression.png?token=AOY7FAN7775PX5YLFNKXGHS7NHZ2W)

-Do not hesiste to check each notebook, ask us questions and giving us your tips and tricks !
+Do not hesitate to check each notebook, ask us questions and giving us your tips and tricks !

     Thank you for your reading ,
     Jean-Christophe, Michaël, Maxime